-I’ve always desired a cool looking full length floor mirror in the corner of my bedroom.
+I’ve always desired a full length floor mirror done up in a unique design in the corner of my bedroom.

 Mirror makeovers are fun and such a cool way to add your own personal style.
 One of my favs is this yardstick framed bathroom mirror HERE.

-A mirror in this corner would be perfect, but on an angle.
+A mirror in this corner of the bedroom would be perfect, but on an angle.
 Which proved to be a challenge.

 Then I thought of purchasing a free standing mirror.
 But once I looked online for ideas, the concept looked relatively easy to make with some barn wood I had left over from THIS big barnwood haul.

 So how about a budget-friendly fix instead?
-Why not build my own wood frame?
+Why not build my own wooden frame around an existing mirror?

 About the mirror